 - The sitting posture in front of the computer or working desk.
-Most of the time it is a wrong one.
-For example, crouching, leaning or sitting in cross legged posture.
+Most of the time it is the wrong one.
+For example, crouching, leaning or sitting in the cross-legged posture.

 - Height of the chair and table.
 These are often not properly adjusted.

 - Alignment of the chair.
 The angle of inclination and comfort level of your seating arrangement.